 On the minus side, The 27th Day is visually nondescript.
 It lacks the style of The Day the Earth Stood Still, Invasion of the Body Snatchers et al, the way in which the respective directors drew on film noir to create a stark paranoid look on screen.
 By contrast, William Asher seems no more than a B movie director who sets shots up and move onto the next as quickly as possible.
 One of the more amusing lines in the film is when Valerie French gets in the taxi and Gene Barry turns on the radio and she asks “What in heaven’s name is that?”
 “Rock’n’roll … Music, almost” – where clearly the filmmakers are trying to jump aboard what was the new trend of the day – only when the music that we hear comes through, what we get is 50s not rock’n’roll but standard big band music.

 The 27th Day was the third film for director William Asher.
-Asher will probably be best remembered for the various teen Beach Party films of the 1960s, which included Beach Party (1963), Muscle Beach Party (1964), Bikini Beach (1964), Beach Blanket Bingo (1965) and one gonzo genre melding How to Stuff a Wild Bikini (1965).
+Asher will probably be best remembered for the various teen Beach Party films of the 1960s, which included Beach Party (1963), Muscle Beach Party (1964) and Bikini Beach (1964), plus a couple that involved gonzo genre meldings with Beach Blanket Bingo (1965) and How to Stuff a Wild Bikini (1965).
 Asher’s one other film of genre interest was the slasher film Butcher, Baker, Nightmare Maker (1982).
 Asher also did a good deal of tv work as director and producer, most notably producing the tv series Bewitched (1964-72).
 The film is based on a novel The 27th Day (1956) by Canadian writer John Mantley who also wrote the screenplay for the film version.
 Mantley later became a regular writer and producer on tv shows such as Gunsmoke (1955-75), The Wild Wild West (1965-9) and Buck Rogers in the 25th Century (1979-81).
 His only other genre film was the script for the psycho film My Blood Runs Cold (1965).